Alexchaser/Alexchaser/README.md

-## Hi there 👋

-**Alexchaser/Alexchaser** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Hi!
-I'm currently studying **Cybersecurity** through an online course and building hands-on skills in **network security, ethical hacking, and digital forensics**.
+## Hi there 👋 I'm Alexchaser currently studying **Cybersecurity** through an online course and building hands-on skills in **network security, ethical hacking, and digital forensics**.
 I’m passionate about learning how systems break so I can help secure them.

 ---